sivaniDronamraju/sivaniDronamraju/README.md

 ### 🚀 What I’m Building & Exploring

-I’m a builder at heart — I love mixing data, AI, and a little curiosity to make things come alive.
+I’m a builder at heart.
+I love mixing data, AI, and a little curiosity to make things come alive.
 Most days, you’ll find me deep in dashboards, data marts, or experimenting with AI agents.

 **Right now:**
-- 🥫 I’m developing a **Supplier Performance Analytics app** for a food-industry startup — it turns 25 years of supplier data into live dashboards and predictive insights using MySQL, Python, and Streamlit.
+- 🥫 I’m developing a **Supplier Performance Analytics app** for a food-industry startup, SQM SOFT INC, turning 25 years of supplier data into live dashboards and predictive insights using MySQL, Python, and Streamlit.
 - 🛒 I’m wrapping up my **CLV Data Mart on Instacart**, where I’m using dbt and BigQuery to model 3.4M transactions and visualize customer value trends.
-- 💬 I’m diving into **Agentic AI and GraphRAG**, trying to understand how intelligent systems can reason over data — inspired by Antonio Gulli’s *Agentic Design Patterns*.
+- 💬 I’m diving into **Agentic AI and GraphRAG**, trying to understand how intelligent systems can reason over data inspired by Antonio Gulli’s *Agentic Design Patterns*.

 **Previously:**
 - 📰 At the **Digital Engagement Lab (UMD)**, I built NLP pipelines that analyzed thousands of YouTube videos and news articles to uncover patterns in audience curiosity and sentiment.
 - ☁️ I’ve deployed ML models on **AWS SageMaker and Lambda**, built automated churn alerts, and designed dashboards in QuickSight and Tableau.
 - 🚇 I’ve also analyzed DC Metro ridership data, forecasted patterns, and built a few too many plots in Seaborn and Plotly along the way.

-**Always learning:**
-- I’m currently obsessed with **LLM Ops** — tools like LangFuse, OpenDevin, and MCP fascinate me.
-- I follow **DeepLearning.AI**, **Artificial Intelligence Made Simple**, and **The Batch** to keep up with what’s next.
-- I’m compiling my learnings into a little side project called *Agentic AI Learning Notes* — coming soon.

-> 💡 Ask me about data storytelling, building intelligent dashboards, or why I think “solid data fundamentals” matter more than flashy AI models.

 ---